a-r-r-o-w/cogvideox-factory/README.md

 ## News

 - 🔥 **2024-12-20**: Support for LoRA finetuning of [Hunyuan Video](https://huggingface.co/tencent/HunyuanVideo) added!
-We would like to thank @SHYuanBest for his work on a training script [here](https://github.com/huggingface/diffusers/pull/10254).
+We would like to thank [SHYuanBest](https://github.com/SHYuanBest) for his work on a training script [here](https://github.com/huggingface/diffusers/pull/10254).
 - 🔥 **2024-12-18**: Support for LoRA finetuning of [LTX Video](https://huggingface.co/Lightricks/LTX-Video) added!

 ## Quickstart